Wallux-0/Wallux/README.md

 ### Problems?

-If you have any problems, open an issue <a href="https://github.com/Wallux-0/Wallux/issues">here</a>.
+If you have any issues, open an issue <a href="https://github.com/Wallux-0/Wallux/issues">here</a>.

 ### Disclaimer